tbocek/preveltekit/README.md

 # Svelte 5 SSR with Rsbuild

-A Svelte 5 application template featuring Server-Side Rendering (SSR) using [Rsbuild](https://rsbuild.dev/) as the build tool.
+A Svelte 5 application template featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool.

 This project was created to fill a gap in the Svelte ecosystem.
-While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSR using Rsbuild - a fast build tool.
+While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild - a fast build tool.

 The inspiration for this project comes from the Vue SSR example in the [Rspack examples repository](https://github.com/rspack-contrib/rspack-examples/blob/main/rsbuild/ssr-express/prod-server.mjs).
-This project adapts those concepts for Svelte, providing a minimal yet production-ready setup for server-side rendering with Svelte and Rsbuild.
+This project adapts those concepts for Svelte, providing a minimal setup for server-side pre-rendering with Svelte and Rsbuild.

+## Modern Web Rendering Approaches: SSR vs. SSG vs. SSPR

+Web applications can be rendered in several ways, each with distinct characteristics and use cases.
+Server-Side Rendering (SSR), as implemented in frameworks like SvelteKit, generates HTML dynamically on each request.
+The server executes the application code, produces HTML with initial state, and sends it to the client along with JavaScript for hydration, enabling interactivity after the page loads.

+Static Site Generation (SSG) takes a different approach by generating plain HTML files at build time.
+These static files are deployed directly to a web server, making them extremely fast to serve.
+However, SSG typically doesn't include hydration, meaning the pages remain static without client-side interactivity.

+Since I did not find a proper term to describe a mix of both, I call it Server-Side Pre Rendering (SSPR).
+Like SSG, it pre-renders content at build time, but unlike SSG, it includes hydration code.
+The result is a set of static HTML, JavaScript, and CSS files that can be served by any standard web server (Caddy, Nginx, Apache).
+This approach provides fast initial page loads like SSG, while maintaining the ability to become fully interactive like SSR.

 ## Why Rsbuild + Svelte SSR?